I-275 Widening from north of 38th Avenue N to north of 4th Street N 449109-1-52-01 & 444243-1-52-01

 -

-Two I-275 ramps to close temporarily at the 54th Avenue N interchange
+Two I-275 ramps are CLOSED at the 54th Avenue N interchange

-St. Petersburg – Beginning Thursday night, April 9, 2026, two I-275 interchange ramps are scheduled to close for an extended period:
+St. Petersburg – As of Thursday night, April 9, 2026, two I-275 interchange ramps are now closed for an extended period:

 - Southbound I-275 Exit 26 ramp to 54th Avenue N.